MEGmax/MEGmax.github.io/README.md

-# Matthew's Personal Portfolio ⚡️
+# Matthew's Personal Portfolio

 > https://Megmax.github.io
+>
+> This repository is based on a clone of [Varad Bhogayata's portfolio template](https://github.com/varadbhogayata/varadbhogayata.github.io).
+All credit for the original design and structure goes to the creator.
+My contributions are in customizing the content.
 ### Website Preview
 <p align="center">
   <kbd>